Bhavye2003Developer/RemoteFS/README.md

 - **Desktop**: `http://<your-ip>:5555`
 - **Mobile**: `http://<your-ip>:5555` (same network required)

+**Authentication**: Enter the passcode shown in the server CLI when prompted to access the file explorer.

 ## Architecture

 RemoteFS uses a WebSocket-based architecture for real-time communication:

+1. User accesses the application and enters the passcode displayed in server CLI
-1. Client establishes persistent WebSocket connection
+2. Client establishes persistent WebSocket connection
-2. Chokidar watches the current directory for file system changes
+3. Chokidar watches the current directory for file system changes
-3. File operations trigger WebSocket messages
+4. File operations trigger WebSocket messages
-4. Server processes filesystem changes (folders compressed using Archiver for download)
+5. Server processes filesystem changes (folders compressed using Archiver for download)
-5. Server broadcasts updates to connected clients
+6. Server broadcasts updates to connected clients
-6. UI automatically refreshes
+7. UI automatically refreshes

 ### API